What is the meaning of Spatial Data Science?

 SDS treats location, distance & spatial interactions as core aspects of the data using specialized methods & software to analyze, visualize & apply learnings to spatial use cases.

-Private & public sector organizations will be increasing their investment in SDS in the next 2 years (according to The State of SDS in Enterprise).
+Private & public sector organizations will be increasing their investment in SDS in the next 2 years (according to The State of Spatial Data Science report).

 From Retail & Real Estate, to Telecoms & Utilities - Data Science & Analytics leaders are looking to attract expertise in spatial analysis, as well as equipping them with new technology & data streams to enable key use cases that help them to use more spatial insights in their decision making.